The Faith of Graffiti: Analysis

 Mailer's biographer J. Michael Lennon describes The Faith of Graffiti as Mailer's "least cogent major essay".
 Lennon cites two reasons for Mailer's admiration of graffiti artists: graffiti is an act of transgression against social norms, and graffiti artists are brave in their confrontation of the potential legal ramifications, such as beatings or imprisonment.
 Public art critic Enrico Conadio calls Faith the first "epistemological legitimisation" of the art of graffiti as it examines graffiti critically and intellectually, rather than as just an urban phenomenon.
 Faith also connects graffiti with non-American cultural roots to "renew American imaginative life" and provides a connection to the beginnings of art and its roots in the human psyche.

 In her book Existential Battles, Laura Adams describes Faith as Mailer's continued exploration into the "assertion of ego against totalitarianism".
 Literary critic Michael Cowan states that Mailer's essay had an Emersonian appeal, venerating artists as "liberating gods" who promote individual and social change: "Mailer wants to use the blank wall of his contemporary technological society as a canvas on which to paint a colorful communal jungle of psychological, aesthetic, and religious possibility."
 Literary critic John Seelye sees a similar use in Mailer's persona, A-I. The "I" is a Roman numeral one and "A" is for "Advertisement" suggesting A-I is an advertisement for Mailer himself and alluding to Mailer's 1959 book Advertisements for Myself.
 Mailer, like the graffitist, is an existential artist who pushed boundaries, challenged the status quo, and daily forged his identity through art.

 A large part of The Faith of Graffiti sees Mailer musing about whether tags scrawled on public spaces have any artistic merit.
 The work is quintessentially a book on art, as A-I spends much of his time musing on the state of creativity and expression in the modern world.
-Mailer traces the historical flow of art to graffiti: from cave paintings to the performitivity of contemporary art and its drive to find new modes of expression.
+Mailer traces the historical flow of art to graffiti: from cave paintings to the performativity of contemporary art and its drive to find new modes of expression.
 While Mailer "tells his media story superbly", writes New York Times critic Corinne Robins, it falls short of gaining any true "cosmic insights" about graffiti as art more than it is political.

 Throughout Faith, Mailer connects New York City's graffiti culture to the hip, a concept he developed in his 1957 essay The White Negro.
 A Hipster is guided by his instincts regardless of consequences or the perception of those actions.
 Mailer associates CAY 161 with the Hipster by detailing CAY's criminal acts, such as stealing a van and running from the police.
 In doing so, CAY 161 becomes an exemplar of hip within the graffiti community.
 Similarly, by defining CAY 161 as hip and linking him to earlier graffitists like TAKI 183, art critic Edward Birzin argues that Mailer elevates graffiti to an artistic movement.